JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 * _iosApp_ is an Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS framework.
 The shared module can be used as a regular framework or as a [CocoaPods dependency](multiplatform-cocoapods-overview.md).
   By default, Kotlin Multiplatform projects created in IntelliJ IDEA use the regular framework dependency.
+* _webApp_ is a React project that builds into a web application.
+It depends on and uses the shared module as a regular TypeScript library via NPM dependencies.

 ![Basic Multiplatform project structure](basic-project-structure.svg){width=700}

-The shared module consists of three source sets: `androidMain`, `commonMain`, and `iosMain`. _Source set_ is a Gradle concept for a number of files logically grouped together where each group has its own dependencies.
+The shared module consists of four source sets: `androidMain`, `commonMain`, `jsMain` and `iosMain`. _Source set_ is a Gradle concept for a number of files logically grouped together where each group has its own dependencies.
 In Kotlin Multiplatform, different source sets in a shared module can target different platforms.

 The common source set contains shared Kotlin code, and platform source sets use Kotlin code specific to each target.
-Kotlin/JVM is used for `androidMain` and Kotlin/Native for `iosMain`:
+[Kotlin/JVM](/docs/android-overview.html) is used for `androidMain`, [Kotlin/Native](/docs/native-overview.html) for `iosMain`, and [Kotlin/JS](/docs/js-overview.html) for `jsMain`:

 ![Source sets and modules structure](basic-project-structure-2.png){width=350}

-When the shared module is built into an Android library, common Kotlin code is treated as Kotlin/JVM.
+When the shared module is built into an Android library, common Kotlin code is treated as [Kotlin/JVM](/docs/android-overview.html).
-When it is built into an iOS framework, common Kotlin is treated as Kotlin/Native:
+When it is built into an iOS framework, common Kotlin is treated as [Kotlin/Native](/docs/native-overview.html), and when it is built into a TypeScript library, common Kotlin is treated as [Kotlin/JS](/docs/js-overview.html),:

 ![Common Kotlin, Kotlin/JVM, and Kotlin/Native](modules-structure.png)